atikash/todoApplicationRest/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.atikash.rest.webservices.restful-web-services' is invalid and this project uses 'com.atikash.rest.webservices.restfulwebservices' instead.
+* The original package name 'com.atikash.rest.webservices.restful-web-services' is invalid and this project uses 'com.atikash.rest.webservices.todoapplicationrest' instead.

 # Getting Started